TudouJun1204/ud-website-optimization/README.md

 The following optimizations were done.

 1. Inline `style.css` in the index.html file.
-2. Move google analytics to the end of the `body` tag and made its script load async.
+2. Use a `media=print` query on print.css so that it is only rendered when printing.
-3. Use [WebFont](https://github.com/typekit/webfontloader) to load fonts so that it doesn't block rendering.
+3. Move google analytics to the end of the `body` tag and made its script load async.
-4. Compress `profilepic.jpg` to `profilepic_compressed.jpg` without sacrificing quality using ImageOptim.
+4. Use [WebFont](https://github.com/typekit/webfontloader) to load fonts so that it doesn't block rendering.
-5. Reduce dimensions of `pizerria.jpg` to `pizzeria_small.jpg` because width of that image on page is only 100px.
+5. Compress `profilepic.jpg` to `profilepic_compressed.jpg` without sacrificing quality using ImageOptim.

-#### Part 2: Optimize Frames per Second in pizza.html
+6. Reduce dimensions of `pizerria.jpg` to `pizzeria_small.jpg` because width of that image on page is only 100px.

-To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or higher.
-You will find instructive comments in main.js.
+### Part 2: Optimize Frames per Second in pizza.html

-You might find the FPS Counter/HUD Display useful in Chrome developer tools described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).
+In this, we had to modify `views/js/main.js`.
+FPS Counter/HUD Display useful in Chrome developer tools has been described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).